Tennis Elbow Oracle icon

 When can I play tennis again?

-Most recreational players return to light hitting around week 8–10 and full play around week 12–16, provided morning calibration is stable green and grip strength reaches ~90% of the unaffected side.
+Most recreational players return to light hitting around week 8–10 and full competitive play around week 12–16, provided morning calibration is stable green for at least two consecutive weeks and grip strength reaches approximately 90% of the unaffected side.
+Perceived pain reduction often outpaces tendon capacity, so returning to full play before both criteria are met is the most common cause of relapse.

 Is it normal to have pain during rehab?